FREQUENTLY ASKED QUESTIONS

 How much does it cost to register for your programs***?

-- Adaptive Mountain Biking: $35 per ride for a group ride, and $50 for a private lesson.
+- Adaptive Mountain Biking: $35 per ride for group rides, and $125 per person for individual lessons.

 What if I do not have clothes to ski in?

 If you do not have ski clothes, there is no worry at all!
 We have any outer layer clothes you would need to borrow, including pants, gloves, and jackets.
 For under layers, long sleeve shirts and long, comfortable pants or thermals work well under snowpants.
 Layers are key!

 For our ski days, you will arrive 30 min before your lesson time to meet your instructor.
 The instructor will then fit you for any equipment you might need to have a successful and fun day on snow.
 Then, you either ski for two hours or four hours depending on a full or half day package (time is allotted for lunch during full day lessons, but lunch is not provided).
 The instructor will help you learn and ski as safely as possible by picking appropriate runs (not too steep to start, for example), and tasks that supplement your knowledge.
 All is aimed towards having the most fun, safe day on snow as possible!